uriel1998/synapse-utility/README.md

 * command to just pull full roomlist
 * maybe use fzf to select "busy rooms" or rooms to clean on a PRN basis
+* select duration for history cleaning at runtime